johmedr/IEEEBrainVirtualSummerSchool2020-Team3/README.md

 ## 2- Display the BCI interface
 The function `makeflickerincherckerboard(nRows, nCols, freq)` can be used to display flickering checkerboards on the current figure.
-Displays a grid of $nRows \times nCols$ checkerboards.
+Displays a grid of nRows x nCols checkerboards.
 Individual frequencies are given in the 1D array `freq`, using a row-wise ordering (e.g. for a 3x3 grid, upper-right is n°3 and lower-left is n°7).